 Raising the bar on chronic disease care and prevention

-Researchers working with our center have received more than $30 million in federal funding in the past 10 years to develop and study health delivery interventions.
+Researchers working with our Center have received more than $50 million in federal funding in the past 15 years to develop and study health delivery interventions.
 Our research includes a wide range of topics on prevention and care for people with chronic diseases.
-Examples include clinical decision support, diabetes, heart disease, high blood pressure, opioid use disorder, depression, serious mental illness and cancer prevention.
-Many of our investigators are national and international leaders in their fields who have written hundreds of peer-reviewed articles and clinical guidelines on chronic disease prevention and care.

 Clinical decision support based on risk prediction technology

 In the past it’s taken a long time to get evidence into practice.
 Our team has developed and implemented innovative clinical decision support tools for primary care clinicians and patients to use when making decisions about chronic disease care.
 Our work leverages our integrated medical care delivery system to understand how CDS can improve care delivery and patient outcomes for conditions such as diabetes, hypertension, hyperlipidemia and other cardiovascular risk factors.
 Our tools translate evidence into practice and are updated to bring evidence-based care into practice efficiently.